PredictLand/PL-TEC-PLPipes/README.md

-  Other scripts can be placed here, but it should be noted that the [Actions](#Actions) mechanism available through `run.py` is the preferred way to organise the project operations.
+  Other scripts can be placed here, but it should be noted that the [Actions](#Actions) mechanism available through `run.py` is the preferred way to organize the project operations.

 * `actions`: Action definitions.
 See [Actions](#Actions) below.